ViniciusHack/footbal-games-list/README.md

 ## 👨🏻‍💻 About the project
-**Football games list** is a page that you can see live and finished football games
+**Football games list** is a page where you can see live and finished football matches

 ## 🔨 Features
 - List live matches